Sophie Lloyd: Career

 Sophie Lloyd started her YouTube channel in 2011, highlighting her instrumental cover versions, her own compositions, guitar equipment reviews, and her shredding and soloing techniques.
 Her YouTube channel gained international recognition, achieving 54 million views by December 2020.
-She joined Machine Gun Kelly's touring band in 2022, for his Mainstream Sellout Tour.
+She joined MGK's touring band in 2022, for his Mainstream Sellout Tour.
 She was voted Best Rock Guitarist of 2022 by the readership of MusicRadar.
 The solo of "Do or Die" was voted by Guitar World readers as the 2nd best guitar solo of 2022.
 Her debut album, Imposter Syndrome, debuted at #3 on the UK Rock chart and #11 on the Indie chart in 2023.
 The album gained a nomination for Best Breakthrough Album at the 2024 Heavy Music Awards and was ranked as one of the best debut albums of 2023 by Classic Rock.
 In June 2024, her debut solo headline show was first announced for Camden Assembly the following October and then upgraded to The Underworld, due to high demand.
 In September 2024, her US debut headline show was announced for the Whisky a Go Go in January 2025.
+In 2025 and 2026, she played for MGK's touring band once again on the Lost Americana Tour.